D.C. alters vaccine website in response to demand as residents scramble to find doses

 Six members of the D.C.
 Council this week asked that the city replace a first-come, first-serve system with a waiting list for seniors.
 Residents must log on to a website or call a hotline at 9 a.m.
-Thursday or Friday to claim one of the day’s available vaccine appointments, which are often all snapped up within well under an hour.
+Thursday or Friday to claim one of the day’s available vaccine appointments, which are often snapped up within well under an hour.

 The health department said it won’t overhaul its system, but the agency announced Wednesday that it has altered it in ways meant to make it easier to use.